Canon 60D vs T5i

 Studio photographers will appreciate that the Canon 60D (unlike the T5i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 60D and the T5i have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the T5i was followed by the Canon T6i.

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 60D or the Canon T5i – has the upper hand?
+Is the Canon 60D better than the Canon T5i or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - Longer lasting: Can take more shots (1100 versus 440) on a single battery charge.